agvikas/dcgan-tf/README.md

 # dcgan-tf
 Implementation of Deep Convolutional Generative Adversarial Network in tensorflow.
 For original paper click [here](https://arxiv.org/pdf/1511.06434.pdf).
-The dataset used to train was a custom dataset containing paintings of 45 artists.
-Wide genre of paintings ranging from abstract to portarit were included.
+The dataset used to train was a custom dataset containing portrait paintings of 45 artists.

 ## Requirements
 All requirements can be installed by running ```pip install -r requirements.txt ```.
 If you want to manually install, the list is given below.